iambibhas/drf-exercise/README.md

  - E.g. you should be able to find all songs belonging to a certain tag.
 (Additional points if you can sort by the confidence.
 Each tag for a song has an integer beside it, that shows the confidence of that song being relating to that tag.
 E.g. The above song is more indie than rock)
  - You may use any RDBMS, but Postgres is preferred.
  - After the data is imported, you need to build an API on top of it using Django REST Framework.
+   - Endpoint to list all entities
+   - Endpoint to list related songs for a given song, sorted accordingly
+   - Endpoint to list all songs for a given tag
+   - Endpoint to search for songs
+   - Endpoint to search for artist
+   - Endpoint to list all songs for a given artist
  - Open API without any authentication is fine.
 If you feel like doing it, add token based authentication.
  - Follow standard REST architecture for url structure and API design.
  - Follow PEP8.